Skip to content

 permissions:

-contents: write # Required to create releases
+contents: write # => Required permission to create GitHub releases

 steps: